-In 2019, 38 percent of county residents aged 20 and older were obese, meaning they had a body mass index of 30 percent or more.
-Obesity rates have steadily risen in Newton County, where ten years ago, 27.6 percent of the population were considered obese.
+In 2019, 26 percent of Pickens and Gilmer residents aged 20 and older were obese, meaning they had a body mass index of 30 percent or more.
+Obesity rates have steadily risen over the years and, ten years ago, only 14.4 percent of the population were considered obese.
 Obesity is directly linked to several health issues, including diabetes and heart disease.